cfpb/sbl-project/features/features.md

 - [ ] As a filer, I can select an institution to view past filings.
 - [ ] As a filer, I can view the institution data snapshot for a past filing season.
 - [ ] As a filer, I can select an institution to restart a filing I've previously completed.

-### Content requirements:
-- Comprehensive instructions on the steps of the filing process.

-**Needs further review:**
-- [ ] As a filer, I can see a list of inactive institutions I have filed for in the past.

-### Questions
-1. How much consideration do we need to give now to all of the 2nd year+ scenarios?
-    1. A filer is told by SEFL they need to re-file after an exam.
-    1. A filer didn't file for a past year.
-1. Are we going to have a 3-year window where we allow refiling like HMDA?

 ## Confirm financial institution details for given filing period